 We have been involved with Scouting since 1945, when we sponsored both Boy Scouts and Girl Scouts.
 We currently sponsor a Boy Scout Troop and a Cub Scout Pack.

-The local schools have also benefitted from Lions service.
+The local schools have also benefited from Lions service.
 Over the years, we have sponsored banquets and awards for athletic teams and outstanding students, provided funds and labor to build or repair athletic facilities, supported school clubs, and provided scholarships and student loans for local high school graduates.

 While most of our community service activities are designed to help people in need, some simply provide the members of our community with good clean fun.
-Over the years, these have included Halloween festivals, parades, and parties, Fourth of July parades and fireworks displays, Pictures with Santa, and our involvement in the annual Easter Egg Hunt at Newton Park.
+Over the years, these have included Halloween festivals, parades, and parties; Fourth of July parades and fireworks displays; Pictures with Santa; and our involvement in the annual Easter Egg Hunt at Newton Park.

 - Lion Ken Isenberg, who passed away in 2012, served as District Governor during the 1970-71 Lions year.
 Past District Governor Ken and his wife, Eileen, were enthusiastic supporters of the Lions Clubs International Youth Exchange program and hosted several exchange students in their home.

 - Lion Dave Court served as District Governor during the 2000-2001 Lions year.
 Past District Governor Dave served as a trustee for the Indiana Lions Speech and Hearing project for several years, and has chaired our Christmas projects for several years.